tranquilts/MATCH/README.md

 ### Risk management strategy
 Ensure all developers have the same level of coding skills.
 Use branches for individual features and commit regularly especially during merges.
 Apply correct accessibility testing.
 ### Quality assurance
 Create automated tests for core game functions.
-Mnaula testing for user interaction and accessibility.
+Manual testing for user interaction and accessibility.
 ### Post launch maintenance
 Collect and analyse user feedback via surveys.
 Update features if needed and regular updates based on user feedback.